SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 <img src="{{ site.baseurl }}/images/2021-12-10-weekend-editrix-exposed-tp-fp-tn-fn-1.jpg" width="400" height="245" alt="Counts: True Positive, False Positive, False Negative, True Negative" title="Counts: True Positive, False Positive, False Negative, True Negative" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 These can be arranged in a table, as shown here.
 The test result (+/- for the test readout) is shown on the rows, but the unknown truth of the matter is shown on the columns (+/- for having COVID-19 or not).
-Obviously, you'd like that table to be diagona: as near as you can get, $FN = 0$ and $FP = 0$ so that the test always tells you the truth.
+Obviously, you'd like that table to be diagonal: as near as you can get, $FN = 0$ and $FP = 0$ so that the test always tells you the truth.

-In fact, if you're the developer of the test, you try to engineer that.
+If you're the developer of the test, you try to engineer that.
 In fact, you try _very_ hard!
 You run the test on samples of known COVID-19 status, and measure the Bayesian probability of the test lying either way, called the False Positive Rate and the False Negative Rate: